brettvanderwerff/Flaskerizer/README.md

 2. Install dependencies by opening a terminal in top level directory of the repo and entering `$ pip install -r requirements.txt`

-3. Download your favorite Bootstrap template from https://Bootstrapmade.com/ .Note that there are two example templates in the repo (Folio_example and Sailor_example) from https://Bootstrapmade.com/ that you can use if you don't want to download one.
+3. Download your favorite Bootstrap template from https://Bootstrapmade.com/ .Note that there are three example templates in the repo (Folio_example, Alstar_example, and Sailor_example) from https://Bootstrapmade.com/ that you can use if you don't want to download one.
 This program was designed only with templates from https://Bootstrapmade.com/ in mind, but does seem to work with other Bootstrap template sources like https://startbootstrap.com/ (see issues)

 4. If the Bootstrap template is downloaded as a zipped file you will need to unzip the Bootstrap template